 Protection of the local environment and its historic heritage are addressed by Policies EB5 and EB6 in Section 6.2.
 Section 6.3 notes that within the Parish only the church and Village Hall offer community facilities.
 In addition, several aspects of the Parish infrastructure are very limited or currently working at maximum capacity.
 Examples of this are the inadequate public transport service and the sewage treatment plant mentioned in paragraphs 2.29 and 2.31.
 Whilst the NDP can only address planning for our own Parish, the required expansion of Eaton Bishop and the neighbouring villages will put increased pressure on shared facilities, such as schools and the GP surgery.
 Policy EB7 protects existing community facilities and supports investment in new infrastructure.
 Policy EB8 considers the management of flood risk.
-An additional Policy EB9 requiring developers to consider the need for local infrastructure improvements linked to waste water management and water supply has been added following comments submitted at Regulation 14 consultation stage from Dwr Cymru Welsh Water and Environment Agency.

 The Parish recognises the benefits of encouraging rural enterprise to provide local employment.
 However, new businesses should be of small scale to protect the character and landscape of the Parish.
-Therefore, Policies EB10 - EB14 advise on measures to achieve this and define conditions for the control of the construction of larger developments.
+Therefore, Policies EB9 - EB13 advise on measures to achieve this and define conditions for the control of the construction of larger developments.

-Note: The documents "Eaton Bishop NDP planning Policy Assessment & Evidence Base Review" February 2016 and "Eaton Bishop Neighbourhood Plan Call for Sites Assessment Report" are available on the Parish website (www.eatonbishoppc.btck.co.uk).
+Note: The documents "Eaton Bishop NDP planning Policy Assessment & Evidence Base Review" February 2016 and "Eaton Bishop Neighbourhood Plan Call for Sites Assessment Report" are available on the Parish website www.eatonbishoppc.btck.co.uk).